zthurman/programmingsoapbox/README.md

 too.

-1. Most of programming is centered around using methods, infrastructure and tooling that forces you and your team to acknowledge all of the **implicit** assumptions *about* the code, and then to somehow make those assumptions **explicit** *in* the code.
+1. Most of programming is centered around using methods, infrastructure and tooling that force you and your team to acknowledge all of the **implicit** assumptions *about* the code, and then to somehow make those assumptions **explicit** *in* the code.